lionel-panhaleux/krcg/README.md

 WantedBy=multi-user.target
 ```

-In development the environment variable `DISCORD_TOKEN` can be provided
+For development, the environment variable `DISCORD_TOKEN` can be provided
 by a personal `.env` file at the root of the krcg folder (ignored by git):

 ```bash